 Ottawa is kind of smack halfway between Montréal and Toronto, so it can also make for a good weekend road trip from Toronto.

 Yogis say something like, “disconnect to reconnect.”
 Whatever your reasons to get away from it all, I won’t judge.
 I’ll just tell you this is a great spot to surround yourself with history and nature.
-Spend a couple nights at HI-South Algonquin, housed in the historic Arlington hotel, right on the less travelled side of the Park, in the tiny village of Maynooth (population: 200).
+Spend a couple nights at HI Maynooth, housed in the historic Arlington hotel, right on the less travelled side of the Park, in the tiny village of Maynooth (population: 200).